 Need More Information?

-Students who have questions about admissions at the IU Richard M. Fairbanks School of Public Health are encouraged to contact Student Services at (317) 274-2000 to speak with one of our admissions advisors.
+Students who have questions about admissions at the IU Richard M. Fairbanks School of Public Health are encouraged to contact Student Success at (317) 274-2000 to speak with one of our admissions advisors.
 We're happy to answer questions or schedule a visit.Request Information